 When you’re submitting your data, you must include your employees’ NI numbers.

 If you don’t have an employee’s NI number, then under HM Revenue & Customs (HMRC) rules, if you’re deducting contributions from their pay after tax is taken (net tax basis), we won’t be able to claim tax relief from HMRC for them.

 Important – if you don’t have the employee’s NI number, you have a duty to ensure that minimum contributions are paid.
-So, to comply with the rules, you’ll need to update your payroll to deduct and send us 5% employee contribution (instead of 4%).
+So, to comply with the rules, you’ll need to update your payroll to deduct and send us a 5% employee contribution (instead of 4%).

 Deducting contributions before tax? (gross tax basis)

 If NI numbers are missing but your account is set up on the gross tax basis, this will not affect the tax relief that they automatically get on their pension contributions.
 However, you’re still required by law to provide all employees’ NI numbers.

 What happens if my employees can’t find their NI numbers?

 If an employee doesn’t know if they have a NI number or has lost their NI number, they can find information about how to trace this on the government’s website.
 They can also use this link to apply for a NI number.

 How do I add my employees’ NI numbers?